ok-borg/borg/README.md

 ##### Running with docker

-If you are using docker, you can use [dockerized borg client](https://github.com/juhofriman/borg-docker).
+You can use the [dockerized borg client](https://github.com/juhofriman/borg-docker) if you don't want to install anything on your host!

 #### How it works